alexmanrique/blog/_posts/2021-01-31-how-to-detect-memory-leaks-in-java.md

 ![dist files]({{ site.baseurl }}/images/memory-leak.jpg)
 {: refdef}

-In this post we are going to talk about how to find memory leaks in Java and some strategies to fix them.
+In this post, we are going to talk about how to find memory leaks in Java and some strategies to fix them.

 You don’t look actively into memory leaks in your Java code if there are no symptoms that lead you to think that you have a memory leak.
 However, you have to be aware that:

 > A small leak will sink a great ship
 > ~ Benjamin Franklin

-It’s a common unknown unknown between Java developers that are starting their career in software development.
+It’s a common unknown between Java developers that are starting their career in software development.

 ## 1. Memory leak symptoms

-Some of the related symptoms to a memory leaks could be that:
+Some of the related symptoms to memory leaks could be that:
 - your application is not behaving as expected
 - it stops without a particular reason
-- you need to restart everyday this application cause the memory usage increases without limit.
+- you need to restart every day this application cause the memory usage increases without limit.
 - you detect out-of-memory heap error in the logs.

 ## 2. Visualizing memory leaks when running the application